warmCabin/mm2ghost/README.md

   4. Click "Run"
   5. Watch him go!

-Note that ghosts are NOT compatible with savestates in this version.
+Note that ghosts are **not** compatible with savestates in this version.
 If you want to rewatch a portion of your ghost, you must load the beginning of your segment (I recommend you make a savestate there) and restart play_ghost.lua.

-RECORDING AN AVI
+## Recording an AVI

 To record an AVI:
   1. Click File -> AVI -> Record AVI...
   2. Specify whatever compression settings and save destination you like
   3. Run play_ghost.lua with the ghost you wish to record playing.
 Confusing, I know...

-You MUST click Record AVI BEFORE you run the Lua script.
+You **MUST** click Record AVI **BEFORE** you run the Lua script.
 Due to a known bug, play_ghost.lua cannot read any files if you initiate
 AVI recording while it is running.
 I think FCEUX closes all other file pointers or something, but I genuinely have no idea.

 If the screen wrap bug bothers you, you can edit it out using TASEditor.
 It's a tedious process, but doable.